amisrs/match/README.md

 ## Scraping
-How-to: Run the scrapers for each uni, and then write the json output into your database.
+How-to: Run the scrapers in /scrapers for each uni, and then write the json output into your database.
 1. Scraping a list of partner universities for UNSW.
 	- partner-scrape.py

 2. Scraping the course outlines from partner universities.
 	- [university].py
+	These scripts will output JSON data into the /json folder

-3. Writing scraped course outlines (with metadata) to the database.
+3. Writing scraped course outlines (with metadata) to the database (these scripts are in /utils).
 	- unis-to-mysql.py
 	- json-to-mysql.py
 	- json-to-mysql-duplicates.py